-memory Log events are sent to the memory output on the local disk.
-This standard = stderr, network interaction stdout Log events are sent to the Standard output (stdout). stderr Log events are sent to the Standard error output (stderr).
+[filename] Log events are stored in a file with the specified name.
+If a path standard = stderr, network interaction stdout Log events are sent to the Standard output (stdout). stderr Log events are sent to the Standard error output (stderr).